Kristina Train – Dark Black

 With the looks, the musicality, the background and the voice, Kristina Train seems like an unstoppable force of nature that is still holding back.

-For further information click here.
-Black Train is released on Mercury Records on 29th October 2012.
-EP currently available.
+Dark Black is released on Mercury Records on 29th October 2012.
+For further information visit Kristina Train’s website here.